njpeterson438/precision-ag-work-order-report-s3-lambda-glue-pipeline/README.md

 - AWS Glue Crawler (schema discovery)
 - AWS Athena (auto-refreshes table for BI queries)

+See the permissions/ folder for example IAM and S3 policies used to enable this pipeline.
+All resource ARNs should be customized for your AWS environment.

 This project demonstrates a practical AWS serverless architecture using S3, Lambda, Glue, and Athena.
 It is not affiliated with Amazon Web Services or any other company.